Taba Summit: The Moratinos non-paper

 January 2001, the European Special Representative to the Middle East Process Miguel Moratinos presented a document, known as "The Moratinos non-paper," describing the outcome of the Taba negotiations.
 Although the paper has no official status, it has been acknowledged by the parties as being a relatively fair description of the outcome of the negotiations on the permanent status issues at Taba.
 It describes observed positions on the permanent status issues territory, Jerusalem, refugees and security, in order to find ways to come to joint positions.
 "At the same time it shows that there are serious gaps and differences between the two sides, which will have to be overcome in future negotiations."
 Summary of the paper:

-Territory
+Territory and permanent borders

 The two sides agreed that in accordance with the UN Security Council Resolution 242, the 4 June 1967 lines would be the basis for the borders between Israel and the Palestinian state.
 Israel reduced its demands to 6% with territorial compensation that would offset about 3%, while the Palestinians proposed an Israeli annexation of about 3% along with a territorial compensation of the same amount.
 The Israeli proposal would have given the Palestinians some 97% of the land area of the West Bank.